 Amateur use of HF digital modes is ever increasing and identification of these modes can be difficult for those who have no experience of what a particular emission sounds like.
-A very useful site to visit is at Utility Monitoring Central via this Link that has links to examples of digital sound files both amateur, commercial and military.
+A very useful site to visit that has links to examples of digital sound files both amateur, commercial and military is SigidWiki Link

 It should be noted that not all intrusions are deliberate, but may be due to a faulty transmitter, or authorised under the ITU Table of Allocations -alternative use footnotes.

 REMEMBER THAT EVERY REPORT WILL ASSIST IN KEEPING OUR BANDS CLEAR FOR THE AMATEUR SERVICE.

 Page Last Updated: Tuesday 13 July 2021 at 12:26 hours by Peter Young